This site requires a more recent version of Adobe Flash Player to function properly.

 Market sizes and market shares in Skin Care Vs Makeup

-The Skin Care category grew by 4.6% in 2011 and 3.2% in 2012 and we expect it to increase to 5% over the next few years.
-The Skin Care market is currently valued close to $100 billion and could cross $120 billion in the next five years.
+The Skin Care market grew by 7.4% in 2014, and 5% in 2015.
+The Skin Care market is currently valued close to $115 billion and could cross $150 billion in the next five years.

-In the Makeup category, Estee Lauder had a higher market share of 12.1% in 2012 (that increased from 11.8% in 2010), but the overall market size of the Makeup segment is about half of skin-care.
-The overall Makeup market is currently valued around $55 billion and could exceed $70 billion by 2020.
+In the Makeup category, Estee Lauder had a higher market share of around 13% in 2015 (that increased from 12% in 2010), but the overall market size of the Makeup segment is about half of skin-care.
+The overall Makeup market is currently valued around $60 billion and could exceed $80 billion by the end of our forecast period.

 Higher margins in Skin Care compared to Makeup

-We estimate that Estee Lauder's skin care EBITDA margin was over 26% in 2012, compared to 22% for the Makeup business.
+We estimate that Estee Lauder's skin care EBITDA margin was around 27% in 2014, compared to 24% for the Makeup business.

 Booming Skin Care due to anti-aging creams